vais-ral/CIL-Docs/docs/segmentation.rst

 The algorithm outputs numpy arrays.

 To explain how to use it let us go through an example.
 In the example we will use the viewer that can be downloaded `here <https://github.com/vais-ral/CILViewer>`_.
-The data we will be using is from VTKData and can be found `here <https://github.com/naucoin/VTKData/tree/master/Data/headsq>`_.
+The data we will be using is from `VTKData <https://github.com/naucoin/VTKData/tree/master/Data/headsq>`_.

 First of all, we start with the proper imports:
 ::